suttonn-su/ai-digit-recognition/README.md

 ## Learning curve

-The learning curve of an artificial intelligence model is the curve in which it has fewer errors each time
+The learning curve shows the model's training and validation loss, indicating how the model's performance improves with training.

 ![model-loss](model-loss.png)